-Learn how to unsubscribe from notifications and understand how browsers handle web push subscriptions
+Learn how to unsubscribe from notifications and understand how browsers handle web push subscriptions.

 chrome://settings/content/notifications